Adam Sealfon

 Fault Tolerant Additive and (μ, α)-Spanners

-Gilad Braunschvig, Shiri Chechik, David Peleg and Adam Sealfon
+Gilad Braunschvig, Shiri Chechik, David Peleg, and Adam Sealfon

 Theoretical Computer Science, 2015